Accenture/sfmc-customapp/README.md

 4. Run `npm i` to install dependencies.
 5. Create an Installed Package in SFMC
 6. Update `.env` file in root to store youre credentials.
 An example is included, but you will need to update some for your SFMC instance
-7. Once updated, run `npm run watch` to run the application('locally
+7. Once updated, run `npm run watch` to run the application locally
 8. Check below for app specific configuration.

 ## Platform Event Application